Mike-McAnally/Social-VR-Starter-Template/README.md

 A single fixed avatar head and hands is setup.
 Best to read my book and try the other examples first.

-open two copies of link in seperate browser tabs
-WASD keys move, left-mouse-drag rotates
+open two copies of link in seperate browser tabs then, WASD keys move, left-mouse-drag rotates

 <a href="https://funbit64.com:3025/template.html" target="_blank">https://funbit64.com:3025/template.html</a><br>